abhiagwl/vistan/README.md

 ## Limitations

-- We will currently only support inference on all latent parameters in the model
+- We currently only support inference on all latent parameters in the model